eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 vehicle class is **passenger** (denoting normal passenger cars).

 !!! caution
     Routing or insertion may fail due to a mismatch between a vehicles `vClass` and the [road permissions](Simulation/VehiclePermissions.md#network_definition).
-This can be diagnosed in [sumo-gui buy highlighting edges according to their permissions](sumo-gui.md#road_access_permissions).
+This can be diagnosed in [sumo-gui by highlighting edges according to their permissions](sumo-gui.md#road_access_permissions).

 The following vehicle classes exist: